JonGarbayo/absalign/README.md

 But you're free to not use it, if you don't mind about Prehistory ;)

 **Note:** This polyfill is in beta phase.
-It only works on page load for the moment, and doesn't watch for DOM updates.
+It only works on page load and on class change for the moment.
+It doesn't watch nor for DOM updates (element insertion or removal) neither elements dimensions changes.
 Also, it doesn't work with pseudo-elements and doesn't apply the ``absalign-animate`` class effect.

 ## … does it works?
 ### The old-fashion technique